How to lower your Domino TCO while moving applications to the IBM Cloud: In one word – rationalize.

 Clearly, your cloud TCO will greatly depend on your ability to rationalize your application portfolio.
 But what about the inactive databases?
 In our view, the data from inactive databases should be exported outside of IBM Notes and Domino and kept accessible for historical reference in open-standard formats (see IBM Notes Application Decommissioning).

 You may ask: why not simply store NSFs or existing backups?
-The answer is Data Independence, which is an essential prerequisite for long-term archiving, compliance (see GDPR and IBM Notes Data), and information governance.
+The answer is Data Independence, which is an essential prerequisite for long-term archiving, compliance, and information governance.

 An archiving tool that makes it possible